apache/iceberg/site/docs/spec.md

 In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.

-#### Partition Field ID handling
+#### Partition Field ID

-A partition field id is an integer (starting at 1000) used to identify a partition field.
+A partition field ID is an integer used to identify a partition field.

-Since iceberg release 0.8.0, partition fields are present in every partition field of partition specs in a table metadata.

-* For backward compatibility, if field ids are missing in a table metadata, iceberg will sequentially generate ids for each field starting at 1000 based on its position in the list of fields.
-* For forward compatibility, if field ids are not supported, iceberg will ignore field ids.

-Additionally, in table metadata format v2, partition fields are required to have unique field IDs to support partition spec evolution.

-For tables without partition field IDs, iceberg will generate an auto-increment unique field id starting at 1000 for every partition field.
+They are unique and do not conflict with field IDs for columns in manifest files.
+Field IDs are required in v2 and optional in v1.
+The reference implementation assigns partition field IDs starting at 1,000.

 ### Sort Orders